jaykhan-dev/nuxt-portfolio/content/blog/snackbar.md

 }
 ```

 So to re-iterate, we want the message to show up, and after a few seconds disappear.
 We can achieve this by some kind of delay.
-In our case, we will use `promise`'s to achiev this
+In our case, we will use `promise`'s to achieve this

 But before we get into that, we need to understanding something about Components and their life cycle.